Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: Results

-A direct comparison of THz-responsivity and NEP at room-temperature (red) vs. \ce{LN2}-temperature operation (blue) of the implemented detector system in the focus of a \SI{2.85}{\tera \hertz}-QCL (\SI{5}{\percent} Duty-cycle) is shown in \autoref{fig:PerformanceGateSweeps} as function of $V_{GS}$.
-Relative improvement (decrease) in NEP is 3.5 (\nep{950} vs. \nep{270}).
-In \autoref{fig:PerformanceGateSweeps} (right) results of $V_{GS}$-dependent $R_V$ and NEP in case of \SI{50}{\percent}-duty-cycle pulse are shown.
-Here, not only NEP$_{JN}$ is stated, but also NEP$_{exp}$, which calculates Noise-equivalent power based on the total system's noise level measured under lab conditions.
-Here, we find minimum NEP$_{opt,JN}\approx $ \nep{192} vs. NEP$_{opt,exp}\approx$ \nep{419}.
-Stated minimum NEP$_{opt,exp}$ corresponds to experimental dynamic range of approx. 64~dB ($P_{THz}=\SI{2.06}{\milli \watt}$, $T_C =\SI{100}{\milli \second}$) and approx. 67~dB for $\Delta f = \SI{1}{\hertz}$.
-Compare \autoref{fig:LinearityCheck}, while approx. 70~dB are expected to be achievable under ideal noise conditions and $\Delta f = \SI{1}{\hertz}$ respectively.
-Due to the high power of the incident radiation, super-linear response ($\Delta V_{DS} \propto P_{\mathrm{THz}}^2$) can be observed in the sub-threshold regime ($V_{GS} < \SI{0.2}{\volt}$).
-A study on detector linearity as function of $V_{GS}$ in case of \SI{50}{\percent}-duty-cycle pulse QCL is presented in \autoref{fig:LinearityCheck}.
-Power of radiation ($P_{THz}=\SI{2.06}{\milli \watt}$) impinging on detector was attenuated in 6~dB steps to 42~dB attenuation ($\approx$~\SI{125}{\nano \watt}).
-Due to the high experimental dynamic range exceeding the available dynamic range of the lock-in amplifier ($\sim$\qty{40}{dB}) (see \autoref{fig:LinearityCheck}), $\Delta V_{DS,\textrm{LIA},\textrm{THz,off}}$ was determined using a lower sensitivity setting, which allowed resolution of the corresponding noise level.
-As summarized in \autoref{fig:LinearityCheck}, detector shows linear response above \SI{0.2}{\volt}, while super-linear response ($\Delta V_{DS} \propto P_{THz}^2$) occurs for $V_{GS} <\SI{0.2}{\volt}$.
-A super-linear response can occur in TeraFET detectors within the sub-threshold regime as a precursor to saturation, whereas in the above-threshold regime, the detector typically transitions directly into saturation.
-Due to this nonlinear behavior, a TeraFET operated in this regime can, for example, be used as an autocorrelator\cite{ikamas_sub-picosecond_2018,lisauskas_field-effect_2018,ikamas_silicon_2018}.
-Extrapolation techniques can be applied to determine minimum detectable power level/SNR, which is in good agreement with the SNR predicted from experimental NEP.
-Our results indicate linear response at the suggested working bias point (minimum NEP) around \SI{0.6}{\volt}.
+A study of detector linearity as a function of \(V_{GS}\) for \qty{50}{\percent}-duty-cycle QCL pulses is presented in \autoref{fig:LinearityCheck}.
+The THz power (\(P_{THz}=\qty{2.1}{\milli \watt}\)) impinging on the detector was attenuated in \qty{6}{dB} steps to a maximum of \qty{42}{dB} attenuation (\(P_{THz}\approx\qty{125}{\nano \watt}\)).
+Due to the high experimental dynamic range exceeding the available dynamic range of the lock-in amplifier (\(\sim\)\qty{40}{dB}), \(\Delta V_{DS,\symrm{LIA},\symrm{THz,off}}\) was determined using a lower sensitivity setting, which allowed resolution of the corresponding noise level. \JH{The} detector shows a linear response for \(V_{GS} > \qty{0.2}{\volt}\), while a super-linear response (\(\Delta V_{DS} \propto P_{THz}^2\)) occurs for \(V_{GS} <\qty{0.2}{\volt}\).
+This super-linear response can occur in \JH{FET-based} detectors within the sub-threshold regime as a precursor to saturation, whereas in the above-threshold regime, the detector typically transitions directly into saturation.
+Due to this nonlinear behavior, a FET operated in this regime can, for example, be used as an autocorrelator~\cite{ikamas_sub-picosecond_2018,lisauskas_field-effect_2018,ikamas_silicon_2018}. \JH{Extrapolation techniques can be employed to determine the minimum detectable power level and the corresponding SNR, which are in good agreement with the prediction based on the experimentally derived NEP (see \autoref{eq:SNR_NEPDefinition}).
+The results further indicate a linear detector response at the recommended operating bias point, approximately \qty{0.6}{\volt}, corresponding to the minimum NEP.}